hwstar/HW-AC-Emeter/README.md

 1. The cut on the left is the IRQ line
 2. The cut and solder bridge on the right is the ~CS line.
+3. Optional: Add 3.3V to pin 3 of the ESP8266 programming if you are using one of my isolator boards.